mingruimingrui/rays-journal/_posts/2017-11-04-algorithms-everyone-should-know.md

   - The lack of usage is mainly due to boosted trees
 - Vanilla Neural Network
   - Also called the multi-layered-perceptron and the fully connected network, goes by many names
-  - Very loosely based off neurons but there really aren't many links.
+  - Very loosely based off how the brain works but there really aren't many links.
   - Rarely used due to it's massive inefficiency

 #### Key Unsupervised Learning Algorithms